Geology Home Page

 (Aswan Dam Project Design) (2)

-justification for constructing a Dam.
-The first and foremost benefit of the
+the global justification for constructing a Dam.
+The first and foremost

 Along with controlling flood waters, the Dam also allowed irrigation

-hampered by either flooding or drought could now increase productivity
+formerly hampered by either flooding or drought could now increase

-electricity.
-With twelve electric generators rated at 175 megawatts, the Dam
+cheap electricity.
+With twelve electric generators rated at 175 megawatts,

-provides 2.1 gigawatts of electricity.
-This electricity provides much of the
+the Dam provides 2.1 gigawatts of electricity.
+This electricity provides

 Aside from electricity, flood control, and farming benefits, the